mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-user-input.md

 pts = rs.GetPoints(  "Set the first point", "Set the next point")
 ```

-Why? because the function has two paramters that come before the first prompt, 'draw_lines' and 'in_plane'.
-If you leave these out, you must specify what paramters you are setting explicitly in order for it to be recognized:
+Why? because the function has two parameters that come before the first prompt, 'draw_lines' and 'in_plane'.
+If you leave these out, you must specify what parameters you are setting explicitly in order for it to be recognized:

 ```python
 import rhinoscriptsyntax as rs